 In both Saskatchewan and Ontario, SRC helps uranium mining companies in the nuclear fuel processing phase with environmental compliance and sustainability.

-SRC is currently decommissioning its SLOWPOKE-2 nuclear reactor, which has operated without incident during its 38 years of operation.
+SRC decommissioned its SLOWPOKE-2 nuclear reactor 2021, which operated without incident during its 38 years of operation.
 This is the only nuclear reactor that has existed in Saskatchewan to date.

 SRC is currently managing Project CLEANS, the clean up of 37 abandoned uranium mine and mill sites in Saskatchewan’s Athabasca Basin region.
 This includes the decommissioning and reclamation of uranium mine and mill sites and the clean up of waste rock dumps and tailings.